PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4a-Connect-Prime-to-Toolbox-Mac.md

     - Make sure to keep ```/dev/``` at the beginning of the line, and keep the bracket on the end of the line.
     ## ![Serial.js Editing](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/4a-image008.png)

-7. In Terminal, navigate back to SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server by entering ```cd Documents/SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server```.
-If the _SpatialToolbox-Mac-Interns_ folder is not saved to the _Documents_ folder, replace _Documents_ in the code above with wthe acutal path to the _SpatialToolbox-Mac-Interns_ folder.
+7. In Terminal, navigate to _SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server _by entering ```cd Documents/SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server```.
+If the _SpatialToolbox-Mac-Interns_ folder is not saved to the _Documents_ folder, replace _Documents_ in the code above with the acutal path to the _SpatialToolbox-Mac-Interns_ folder.
 8. Type ```node -v``` to check which version of Node.js was installed and take note of the result.
 9. Run ```npm install``` while in the _SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server_ directory in Terminal
     - If Node.js is a version other than v12.18.2, enter ```npm rebuild``` to get the folder to work with the current version of Node.js.
 The server will not start if the without doing this if Node is a version other than v12.18.2.
 10. Navigate to the Spatial Robotic Addon directory by entering ```cd addons/vuforia-spatial-robotic-addon``` while in the SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server directory and enter ```npm install``` again
-    - These two commands will install all necessary packages for t`his project
+    - These two commands will install all necessary packages for this project
-    - **_As with the step above, if Node.js is a version other than v12.18.2, use npm rebuild to get the folder to work with the current version of Node.js.
+    - If Node.js is a version other than v12.18.2, enter ```npm rebuild``` to enable the folder to work with the current version of Node.js.
 The server will not start if the without doing this if Node is a version other than v12.18.2.
-11. Enter cd ../../ into Terminal to navigate back to the SpatialToolbox-Mac- Interns/vuforia-spatial-edge-server directory
+11. Enter ```cd ../../``` into Terminal to navigate back to the _SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server_ directory
-12. Run node server.
+12. Run node server:
-    - In a terminlal window, browse to the vuforia-spatial-edge-server directory
+    - In a terminlal window, browse to the _vuforia-spatial-edge-server_ directory
     - Enter ```npm start``` to start the Vuforia Spatial Edge Server.
-    - Navigate to localhost:8080 into a web browser.
+    - Navigate to _localhost:8080_ into a web browser.
     - If the page does not load, troubleshoot using the methods below.
 If it does load, it should look like this image:
     ## ![Edge Server](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/4a-image009.png)
     #### Troubleshooting: